DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-30 Narrative Notes.md

 - There's a point you can fall out the map

 ### Journal Table
-- Instead of having the journal tables
+- Instead of having the journal tables disappear, keep them there.
+Have a smaller, alternate reward instead (not the stat increase.)